gregwhitaker/s3-account-copy/README.md

 1. In the *destination* account, run the destination-account.cf Cloudformation template.

 2. Make note of the AccessKeyId and SecretAccessKey created by the template.
-These values can be found in the "Outputs" tab of the template once it has completed successfully.
+These values can be found in the "Outputs" tab of the template once it has successfully completed.

 3. In the *source* account, run the source-account.cf Cloudformation template.